 Early Jalapeño - The best pepper for short seasons and cooler climates!
-These are one of the earliest peppers at just 65 days from seed to first harvest.
-Everybody loves Jalapeños, because they can be prepared so many different ways.
-Jalapeño poppers, jalapeño jelly and pickled jalapeños are just a few examples.
+These are one of the earliest peppers at just 65 days from seed to the first harvest.
+Everybody loves Jalapeños because they can be prepared in so many different ways.
+Jalapeño poppers, jalapeño jelly, and pickled jalapeños are just a few examples.
 Jalapeños have thick skin and just like their cousin the serrano pepper, they do not need to be roasted or peeled before using.

 ~ Packet contains 10 seeds.